 How to Watch the Big Game Online for Free This Weekend

-Super Bowl LIII is happening on Sunday, February 3 at 6:30 p.m.
-ET on CBS.
-But if you, like many of our readers, have recently decided to cut the cable cord, you might be wondering how you're going to watch the big game live.
+Super Bowl LIV is happening Sunday, February 2 at 6:30 p.m.
+ET on FOX.
+But if you, like many of our readers, have recently decided to cut the cable cord, you might be wondering how you’re going to watch the big game live.
 The good news?
-It's going to be really, really easy.
+It’s going to be really, really easy.

-While this year's Super Bowl will be broadcast on CBS, cord-cutters will be happy to hear the network change isn't going to affect the ease of streaming the game online, which will also broadcast free on CBSSports.com or the CBS Sports app, which is available on most streaming devices and smart TVs.
-It's also going to stream on CBS All Access, if you have a subscription.
+While the 2020 Super Bowl will be broadcast on FOX, cord-cutters will be happy to hear the network change isn’t going to affect the ease of streaming the game online, which will also broadcast free on the Fox Sports app and at Foxsports.com.

-You can watch Super Bowl coverage for free on supported streaming platforms including:
+You can watch Super Bowl 2020 for free on supported streaming platforms including:

 Super Bowl video streamers will not be required to log in with their cable or satellite credentials to watch.